1) What’s caving all about then?

 10) OK, I think I could do this.
 How do I join?

 Visit the Join Our Club page, or e-mail our president and they’ll explain what’s what.
-Better still we are usually in The Roebuck from around 8pm on Tuesdays (see this Map).
+Better still we are usually in a local pub from around 8pm on Mondays (see our Facebook group or event calendar for details of our next meet-up).
 You’ll also need Sports Federation insurance (required to become a member of any university sports club, costing around £15 per year) and a reasonably small amount of cash (currently £10 for students, £12 for non-students) to join.